-According to recent reports published by the Centers for Disease Control and Prevention (CDC), cases of sexually transmitted diseases (STDs) – gonorrhea, syphilis and chlamydia have been on the rise.
-This is especially true in many large cities, according to a recent report on STDTestOptions.info.
+According to recent reports published by the Centers for Disease Control and Prevention (CDC), sexually transmitted diseases (STDs) – gonorrhea, syphilis, and chlamydia have been on the rise.
+This is especially true in many large cities, according to a recent report on PEW Trusts.

 Chlamydia — Rates Of Reported Cases By Sex, United States, 1994–2014

-The number of patients affected with primary and secondary syphilis has increased by 15.1% while those affected by gonorrhea rose by 5.1% during the same period.
-In 2014, the nation recorded about 356,062 cases of individuals affected with gonorrhea translating 110.7 per 100, 000 persons.
-In addition, there we 19999 cases of persons affected with primary and secondary syphilis in the year 2014, which shows rate of 6.13 per 100,000.
+The number of patients affected with primary and secondary syphilis has increased by 15.1%, while those affected by gonorrhea rose by 5.1% during the same period.
+In 2014, the nation recorded about 356,062 cases of individuals affected with gonorrhea translating to 110.7 per 100,000 persons.
+In addition, there we 19999 cases of persons affected with primary and secondary syphilis in the year 2014, which shows a rate of 6.13 per 100,000.

 Over the past years, sexually transmitted diseases have continued to affect the young population.
-However, this does not mean that adults are safe because we have a good number of them affected by the problem as well.
-Out of the young affected with sexually transmitted diseases, the highest percentage consists of women of different ages.
+However, this does not mean that adults are safe because we have a good number of them affected by the problem.
+Out of the young affected with sexually transmitted diseases, the highest percentage comprises women of different ages.
 Despite the high number of women affected by sexually transmitted diseases within the country, experts allege that the increasing rate among men has played a great role in this trend across all the diseases we have just listed.

 Sexually Transmitted Diseases Among Gay Or Bi-Sexual People

-Although sexually transmitted diseases affect people of all lifestyles, the same report points out that the number of gay men infected with various diseases is increasing at an alarming rate that calls for quick action from all the stakeholders.
-The increased cases of sexually transmitted diseases among gay and bisexually oriented men calls for further research.
+Although sexually transmitted diseases affect people of all lifestyles, the same report points out that the number of gay men infected with various diseases is increasing at an alarming rate, which calls for quick action from all the stakeholders.
+The increased cases of sexually transmitted diseases among gay and bisexually oriented men call for further research.

 Sexually Transmitted Diseases Among Young People

-According 2014 data young people face a higher risk of suffering from Sexually transmitted diseases than adults.
+According to 2014 data, young people face a higher risk of suffering from Sexually transmitted diseases than adults.
 Some of the common sexually transmitted diseases affecting youths include gonorrhea and syphilis.
-One of the things that have contributed towards increased cases of sexually transmitted diseases in the young population is drug abuse.
-Youths who take alcohol, beer and other drinks are more likely to suffer from Chlamydia and gonorrhea than those who do not.
+One of the things that have contributed to increased cases of sexually transmitted diseases in the young population is drug abuse.
+Youths who take alcohol, beer, and other drinks are more likely to suffer from Chlamydia and gonorrhea than those who do not.